UK government launches Better Futures Fund to tackle child poverty

 BTP plays a crucial role in protecting vulnerable children on the rail network.
 In light of upcoming large-scale cuts to British Transport Police services, Railway Children highlights the force’s essential role in keeping vulnerable children and young people safe on the UK’s railways.

-Around 10,000 children and young people are identified as being vulnerable on the UK railway every year, British Transport Police (BTP) data show*.
+Around 11,000 vulnerable children and young people are reported to British Transport Police (BTP) every year*.
 Many are escaping abuse, neglect, or family conflict.
 Others have been groomed or coerced into transporting drugs for County Lines gangs.

 Children who spend a lot of time in public spaces, like train stations, face various risks, including: